SovereignCloudStack/standards/Standards/scs-XXXX-vN-Availability-Zones-Standard.md

 It is possible standardize the Usage of Availability Zones over all IaaS resources.
 The downside from this is, that the IaaS resources behave so differently, that they have different requirements for redundancy and thus Availability Zones.
 This is not the way to go.
+Besides that, it is already possible to create two physically separated deployments close to each other, connect them with each other and use regions to differ between the IaaS on both deployments.

 The question that remains is, what an Availability Zone should consist of?
 Having one Availability Zone per fire zone gives the best level of failure safety, that can be achieved by CSPs.